Significant-Gravitas/AutoGPT/autogpts/forge/README.md

 ### 📊 **Benchmarking**

-To run the benchmark, use the `agbenchmark start` command.
+To run the benchmark, use the `agbenchmark` command.
 Here are some options you can use with this command:

 - `--backend`: If it's being run from the cli
 - `-c, --category TEXT`: Specific category to run